Treasury Stock on the Balance Sheet

 From time to time, certain conversations take place in the accounting industry as to whether or not it would be a good idea to change the rules for how companies carry treasury stock on the balance sheet.
 At present, treasury stock is carried at historical cost.

-Some think that it should reflect the market value of the company's shares as, theoretically, the company could sell them on the open market or use them to buy other firms, converting them back into cash or productive assets.
+Some think that it should reflect the current market value of the company's shares as, theoretically, the company could sell them on the open market for that price, or use them to buy other firms, converting them back into cash or productive assets.
 This thinking has yet to prevail.

 Finally, realize that some states limit the amount of treasury stock a corporation can carry as a reduction in shareholders’ equity at any given time since it is a way of taking resources out of the business by the owners/shareholders, which in turn, may jeopardize the legal rights of the creditors.
 At the same time, some states don't allow companies to carry treasury stock on the balance sheet at all, instead of requiring them to retire shares.